 Unfortunately we do not currently offer any work experience opportunities at this time.

 Please ensure that you have read this section thoroughly.
 If you have a question that has not been answered, you can send us an email or call us on (03) 7076 7500.

 headspace Elsternwick welcomes financial donations to assist in the provision of non-clinical services and community engagement events.

-If you would like to donate to headspace National, please follow the link at the top of the page.
+If you would like to donate to headspace National, please follow the link here.